Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.

+Step 6:
+Purpose: provide a belpost field that can be used with other entities
+Description: A user must be able to use a Belgian Postal code as field for a node, user, ...
+A belpost field type must appear in the list of available fields in the field UI and we must be able to add a field in which we can store an integer
+Test 1: Goto the field ui and observe that the belpost field type appears in the list and that we can add the field to a content type Test 2: Store an integer in the field and test whether the user can change it
+Status: ready

 Step 5:
 Purpose: Implement 'administer belpost' permission
 Description: only users with 'administer belpost' permission can